0.0

 Gem Version Build Status Coverage Status

 AiGuardrails is a Ruby gem for validating, repairing, and securing AI-generated outputs.
-It ensures responses from LLMs (like OpenAI or Anthropic) are valid, safe, and structured.
+It helps ensure responses from LLMs (like OpenAI or Anthropic) are valid, safe, structured, and suitable for production use.

 Table of Contents